 - Wet reckless: Driving recklessly with alcohol in your system, which can count against you if you’re later charged with a DUI.

 - Dry reckless: Driving recklessly but will not count against you if you’re charged with a DUI.

 - Traffic violations: Lesser charges that are rarely offered, unless there is reason to doubt a prosecutor can prove you had alcohol in your system.

 - Drunk in public: Lesser charge that is rarely offered, unless there is doubt about whether you were driving under the influence or not.

 Each of these possible charges comes with less harsh fines and less harsh potential jail sentences.
 You may save money on car insurance and avoid having a DUI on your criminal and driving records.

 A DUI Attorney Can Help You Decide

 Having a DUI conviction on your record will impact your life for a decade or more, even if you leave California.
 Before you plead guilty, discussing the specifics of your case with an experienced DUI attorney can save you years of trouble.
 DUI attorneys have the knowledge of California’s system to know if you’re getting a good deal and can let you know if you could do better.

 If you’d like to learn more about your options and speak with a DUI lawyer for free today, you should contact us today.
 You can use the form to the right of this page to start the process right now.
-If you’d prefer to speak with someone, you can call us at (310) 906-4831.
 We’ll arrange a meeting with a top DUI attorney and get you on the path to settling your DUI charges.